Skip to content

 Your application (main function) starts execution in the main thread, but it’s not the only thread running in Zephyr RTOS.
 When starting an Zephyr RTOS application, there are other threads running system services:

-• Main: The default thread that executes the application’s main function.
+• Main: The default thread that executes the application’s main function, after all RTOS initializations.
 The main thread has 1KiB of stack space by default.
 The application can configure it in “prj.conf” by defining the MAIN_STACK_SIZE parameter, as follows:

 multi_tasking/prj.conf